 - What does a San Diego City Councilmember do?

-- What issues are facing the San Diego City Council?
+- What issues is the San Diego City Council facing?

 - Who are the candidates for District 4?